Porgy and Bess (film): Theatrical exhibition

+Columbia Pictures won a bidding contest for the rights to distribute the film, with Goldwyn retaining approval over advertising and exhibition.

 Porgy and Bess opened on a reserved-seat basis at the Warner Theatre in New York City on June 24, 1959, and the Carthay Circle Theater in Los Angeles on July 5.
 Shortly after opening in Atlanta in early August, its run was cancelled after angering Black viewers, and despite the Atlanta Journal accusing Goldwyn of censoring his own film, Goldwyn pulled the film from several other areas nationwide as well.

 In August, it was the fourth highest-grossing film in the United States.
 It remained in fourth place in September and October and moved up to second in November, before falling to sixth in December and fifth in January 1960.
 Despite being high up in the box office charts for seven months, it only earned back half its $7 million cost in the United States and Canada.

 It was the first English-language musical shown in Germany in its original version with subtitles, rather than the standard practice of dubbing and, despite American musicals generally not doing well in Europe, it was a hit in Germany and Switzerland.